Una Merkel: Early life

-Merkel was born in Covington, Kentucky, to Bessie (née Phares) and Arno Merkel.
 In her early childhood, she lived in many of the Southern United States due to her father's job as a traveling salesman.
 At the age of 15, she and her parents moved to Philadelphia.
-They stayed there a year or so before settling in New York City, where she began attending the Alviene School of Dramatic Art.
+They stayed there a year or so before settling in New York City, where she began attending the (Claude M.) Alviene School Of Dance Arts.

+Career

 Because of her strong resemblance to actress Lillian Gish, Merkel was offered a part as Gish's youngest sister in a silent film called World Shadows.
 However, the funding for the film dried up and it was never completed.
-Merkel went on to appear in a few silent movies, several of them for the Lee Bradford Corporation.
-She also appeared in the two-reel Love's Old Sweet Song (1923), which was made by Lee de Forest in his Phonofilm sound-on-film process and starred Louis Wolheim and Helen Weir.
+Merkel went on to appear in a few silent movies, several of them for the Lee-Bradford Corporation.
+She also appeared in the two-reel Love's Old Sweet Song (1923), which was made by Lee de Forest in his Phonofilm sound-on-film process and starred Helen Weir and Louis Wolheim.
 Not making much of a mark in films, Merkel turned her attention to the theater and found work in several important plays on Broadway.
 Her biggest triumph was in Coquette (1927), which starred her idol, Helen Hayes.